Ilano Silva Timas

-Ilano Silva Timas (born 29 September 2002) is a professional footballer who plays as a winger or attacking midfielder for club MVV.
+Ilano Silva Timas (/nl/ /pt/; born 29 September 2002) is a professional footballer who plays as a winger or attacking midfielder for club Excelsior.
 Born in the Netherlands, he represents the Cape Verde national team.

-Career
+Club career

 Early career

 Born in Rotterdam, Silva Timas played youth football with Feyenoord and Sparta Rotterdam before joining Excelsior Maassluis at the under-15 level.
 He made his senior debut for the club on 4 June 2022, starting in a 3–1 away loss to Jong Volendam in the Tweede Divisie.
 During the following season, he primarily featured as a substitute, making 11 appearances.

 Smitshoek

 Ahead of the 2023–24 season, Silva Timas moved to Smitshoek in the Vierde Divisie to gain more experience.
 He quickly impressed by scoring four goals in his first seven matches and was named Smitshoek Player of the Month for August and September.

 On 5 March 2024, he announced his return to Maassluis for the 2024–25 season, signing a one-year contract.
 In his season at Smitshoek, he played a pivotal role in their promotion to the Derde Divisie, scoring a decisive goal in the promotion play-offs against Achilles Veen.